ivica Notes from the Underground(2023) soon to be published

 The definition of a planet?

-Any round star is orbited by 4 solid things:
+Any (round) star can be orbited by 4 solid things:

 The definition of a moon?

-Any planet/little planet can be orbited by 4 solid things:
+Any (round) planet can be orbited by 4 solid things:

-* Pluto has one moon + 4 little moons (+ counting)
+* Pluto has 1 (mutually tidally locked) moon + 4 little moons (+ counting)

 Meteoroids entering + burning in an atmosphere are called meteors.

-If they survive + hit our planet (maybe 10 per day) they are called meteorites.
+If they survive + hit our planet (maybe 10 per day) they are then meteorites.

 Dust is smaller than meteoroids